yanismiraoui/nlp_ethz_cheatsheet/README.md

-# nlp_ethz_cheatsheet
+# Cheatsheet for the Natural Language Processing course at ETH Zürich 📓

-Cheatsheet for the Natural Language Processing course at ETH Zürich
+Please note that this cheatsheet was created during the Autumn semester 2021. 🍂